The Gold Coast — better known by locals as ‘the Goldie’ — is considered by many to be the home of Australia’s best beaches.

 Surfers Paradise Beach is one of the most popular beaches on the coast.
 It’s a 3km sublime strip of golden sand that is patrolled by surf lifesavers 365 days a year.
 Remember to always swim between the red and yellow flags.

 It’s quite a sight to look back from the beach towards the skyscrapers that line the Esplanade.
-SkyPoint Observation Deck at Q1 Tower offers sweeping views of the entire coastline.
+The SkyPoint Observation Deck at Q1 Resort and Spa offers sweeping coastal vistas and a bird’s-eye view of the beach below.

-However, it wasn’t until the late 1950s that major development started to take hold along the Gold Coast strip.
-The Coast’s first ‘high-rise’ building – the ten-storey, now heritage-listed Kinkabool apartments – was built in 1959.
+The name Elston was officially changed to Surfers Paradise in 1933.
+However, it wasn’t until the late 50s that major development started to take hold along the Gold Coast strip.
+The Coast’s first ‘high-rise’ building — the ten-storey, now heritage-listed Kinkabool apartments — was built in 1959.
 It triggered a boom in the construction of holiday houses, motels and guesthouses.
-The St Tropez, Pink Poodle, Iluka and Apollo were some of the iconic buildings from that era, but the St Tropez on Orchid Avenue is the only one that remains.
+The St Tropez, Pink Poodle, Iluka and Apollo were some of the best-known buildings from that era, but the St Tropez on Orchid Avenue is the only one that remains.

 Vintage-style cafes are popping up all over the southern part of the Gold Coast.